Newcastle-Lunabotics/NCL_Lunabotics_Challenge/ros2_ws/src/ncl_example_pubsub/README.md

-NCL Example ROS 2 Pub/Sub (Humble)
+NCL ROS 2 Example: Publisher / Subscriber (Humble)

-This is a minimal working example ROS 2 package for the NCL Lunabotics team.
+This package is a minimal, fully working ROS 2 example for the Newcastle University Lunabotics Challenge robot.

+It is intended as:

+a learning reference for new team members

+a template for creating future ROS 2 packages

+a sanity-check that your ROS 2 workspace is set up correctly

+What this package demonstrates

-It shows:
+This package shows:

-how to create a ROS 2 Python package
+how a ROS 2 Python package is structured

+how to write a publisher node

-a talker node that publishes messages
+how to write a subscriber node

-a listener node that subscribes and prints messages
+how nodes communicate using topics

-how to build + run it in a workspace
+how to build and run nodes inside a workspace

-This package is meant as the template for new team members.

-What this package contains
+Package overview

 Package name: ncl_example_pubsub
-Nodes:

-talker → publishes std_msgs/String on /chatter
+Nodes included:

+Node	Purpose
-listener → subscribes to /chatter and prints received messages
+talker	Publishes text messages on a topic listener	Subscribes to the topic and prints messages

-Files to look at:

-ncl_example_pubsub/talker.py

-ncl_example_pubsub/listener.py

-setup.py (registers nodes as executables)
+Topic used:

+/chatter   (type: std_msgs/String)

+Folder structure
+ncl_example_pubsub/
+├── ncl_example_pubsub/
+│   ├── __init__.py
+│   ├── talker.py        # Publisher node
+│   └── listener.py      # Subscriber node
+├── resource/
+│   └── ncl_example_pubsub
+├── test/
+├── package.xml
+├── setup.py
+└── setup.cfg

 Requirements

-Ubuntu  (Ubuntu 22.04)
+Ubuntu (typically 22.04 for Humble)

-ROS 2 Humble installed
+ROS 2 Humble

 Python 3

+Git

-Check ROS is sourced:
+Check ROS is installed and sourced:

 source /opt/ros/humble/setup.bash

-Repo structure reminder

-This repository contains a ROS workspace inside:

-ros2_ws/
-  src/
-    ncl_example_pubsub/
-      ncl_example_pubsub/
-      package.xml
-      setup.py
+echo $ROS_DISTRO

+You should see:

+humble

-Step 1 — clone the repo
+Step 1 — Clone the repository
 cd ~
 git clone https://github.com/SahasT23/NCL_Lunabotics_Challenge.git
 cd NCL_Lunabotics_Challenge

-Step 2 — build the workspace
+Step 2 — Build the workspace

+All ROS 2 packages live inside ros2_ws/src.

-Always build from the workspace root (ros2_ws):
+Always build from the workspace root:

 cd ros2_ws
 source /opt/ros/humble/setup.bash
 colcon build

-If you only want to build this one package:
+To build only this package:

 colcon build --packages-select ncl_example_pubsub

-Step 3 — source the workspace overlay
+Step 3 — Source the workspace overlay

-This makes ROS aware of the newly built package:
+This makes ROS aware of newly built packages:

 source install/setup.bash

-Tip: you must do this in every new terminal (unless you add it to ~/.bashrc).
+You must do this every time you open a new terminal.

-Step 4 — run the nodes (2 terminals)
+Step 4 — Run the example (two terminals)
-Terminal A (listener)
+Terminal A — Listener
 cd ~/NCL_Lunabotics_Challenge/ros2_ws
 source /opt/ros/humble/setup.bash
 source install/setup.bash
 ros2 run ncl_example_pubsub listener

-Terminal B (talker)
+Terminal B — Talker
 cd ~/NCL_Lunabotics_Challenge/ros2_ws
 source /opt/ros/humble/setup.bash
 source install/setup.bash
 ros2 run ncl_example_pubsub talker

-You should see the listener printing messages.
+You should see messages printed in the listener terminal.

+How ROS 2 communication works (simple explanation)

+Talker node

+creates a publisher

+sends messages on /chatter

+Listener node

+subscribes to /chatter

+receives messages

+prints them to the terminal

+They do not talk directly — ROS handles message passing.

-Useful debug commands
+Useful debugging commands

+List all active nodes:

+ros2 node list

-List active topics:
+List all topics:

 ros2 topic list

-Watch the messages:
+Watch messages on a topic:

 ros2 topic echo /chatter

-Node list:

-ros2 node list

-Info about a node:
+Get info about a node:

-ros2 node info /talker
+ros2 node info /listener

-How to create a new package (team template)
+How to create your own package (team template)

-Create packages inside:
-ros2_ws/src/

-Example:
+From the workspace src directory:

-cd ~/NCL_Lunabotics_Challenge/ros2_ws/src
+cd ros2_ws/src
+ros2 pkg create my_package_name \
+  --build-type ament_python \
-ros2 pkg create <your_package_name> --build-type ament_python --dependencies rclpy std_msgs
+  --dependencies rclpy std_msgs

 Then:

-add your node python file(s) into <your_package_name>/<your_package_name>/
+Put your node code in my_package_name/my_package_name/

-register them in setup.py under entry_points
+Register the node in setup.py

-build + source + run
+Build + source + run